 Our Lady’s raised right hand at once suggests the mission to go out and gather the children of the country, and the blessing she seemed to impart before disappearing.
 Adele’s acceptance of this mission is symbolized by her embrace of the wheat, which becomes the interpretive key of the painting.
 Cultivated in the midst of the wilderness by the children of the country, the wheat is called – like them – to be transformed through the Cross and the Sacraments; and with Adele’s cooperation—into a pure sacrifice to the Lord.

-The final work of art will be on display in a chapel at the National Eucharistic Congress in Indianapolis from July 17-21, it will then travel to the National Shrine of Our Lady of Champion to be displayed for pilgrims to see and pray with.
+The final work of art will be on display in 500 Ballroom at the National Eucharistic Congress in Indianapolis from July 17-21, it will then travel to the National Shrine of Our Lady of Champion to be displayed for pilgrims to see and pray with.
+The Shrine will also give out small prayer cards of the artwork with the prayer for the National Eucharistic Revival on the back during the National Eucharistic Congress at its booth (#1231).

 Champion Shrine’s gift shop will have several items featuring this art, including prayer cards and various-sized prints.
 They will be available beginning this summer, 2024.